"Breaking news: traffic from Syria disappears from Internet."

 The blackout occurred after both of the top-level domain name servers for Syria -- ns1.tld.sy and ns2.tld.sy -- became unreachable.
 "Routing on the Internet relies on the Border Gateway Protocol (BGP).
 BGP distributes routing information and makes sure all routers on the Internet know how to get to a certain IP address," according to a blog post from Dan Hubbard, CTO of Umbrella Security Labs, which is the threat research division of OpenDNS.
 "When an IP range becomes unreachable it will be withdrawn from BGP, this informs routers that the IP range is no longer reachable," he said.
 But in the case of Syria, "currently there are just three routes in the BGP routing tables for Syria, while normally it's close to 80."

 "Effectively, the shutdown disconnects Syria from Internet communication with the rest of the world," Hubbard said.
 "It's unclear whether Internet communication within Syria is still available.
 Although we can't yet comment on what caused this outage, past incidents were linked to both government-ordered shutdowns and damage to the infrastructure, which included fiber cuts and power outages."

-hit a "kill switch", taking the country's Internet services offline for two days, or else the infrastructure may have simply failed.
+This isn't the first time the Syrian Internet has blacked out.
+In November 2012, the Syrian government may have hit a "kill switch", taking the country's Internet services offline for two days, or else the infrastructure may have simply failed.
 Prior Syrian Internet outages occurred in July and August 2012, as well as June 2011.